Cracko298/Better-Binary-Model-Format/README.md

                                                 4 = ZLib
                                                 5 = LZMA
 ```
-- Without compression Models are almost always less than 18-19% of the og model file-size `(415kb -> ~75kb)`.
-- With compression it gets even better with nearly 4-6% of the og model file-size `(415kb -> ~18kb)`.
-- Please remember while these sizes are possible, they showcase the best case-senario.

 ## Rendering Model:
 - You can render your compiled model by using command: